jamescosborn/jco-portfolio/README.md

 ## Known Bugs

 * On my machine, you need to force quit the dotnet process in task manager every time you close the app.
-* Register won't take you to Index
-* Can't see new registers in the database.

 ## Contributors